Information for the severely underrated Fukaya Green Kingdom.

 Some highlights of the yearly flowers / events at Fukaya Green Kingdom:

 - Plum blossom festival in early Spring – in 2023 it will be on, for the first time in four years, Saturday March 4th from 10 am to 3 pm

 - Harvesting experiences – for example rice, potatoes, sweet potatoes, daikon (autumn)

 - Autumn leaf light up in Autumn:

-The 13th annual autumn leaf light up event will be at Fukaya Green Kingdom on the nights of Friday November 19th and Saturday November 20th.
-More than just light up the 80 maple trees in the park, there is a whole light event on.
+The 14th annual autumn leaf light up event will be at Fukaya Green Kingdom on the nights of Friday November 18th and Saturday November 19th in 2022.
+More than just lighting up the 80 maple trees in the park, there is a whole light event on.
 For example, in the past they have created a fantasy town of mini houses that are lit up at night.
 Furthermore, they have interactive lighting on the ground.
 Moreover the rose garden and bamboo arrangements are also illuminated.
 It is a popular event that attracts about 1800 visitors each year.

 Fukaya Green Kingdom Information

 |Hours:||9 am to 6 pm from April to September and until 5 pm from October to March. |

 Open 7 days a week, but closes for New Year between December 29th and January 3rd.